Panchmel Dal Recipe (Rajasthani Pancharatna Dal)

 In A Stovetop Pressure Cooker

-- Follow the recipe until adding turmeric powder in a stovetop pressure cooker.
+- Follow the recipe until adding turmeric powder to a stovetop pressure cooker.
 Secure the lid.
+Add 4 cups of water instead of 3 cups as in the Instant Pot recipe.

 - Cook for 1 whistle on high heat.